Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Scaling of low-temperature transport scattering

-It thus shows clearly in Fig. \ref{A1-Tc} that the experimental result\cite{Yuan22} of the scaling relation between the strength of the low-temperature T-linear normal-state resistivity $\sqrt{A_{1}}$ and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors is qualitatively reproduced, where $\sqrt{A_{1}}/\sqrt{A^{\rm max}_{1}}$ is grown linearly when $T_{\rm c}/T^{\rm max}_{\rm c}$ is raised, with $A^{\rm max}_{1}$ and $T^{\rm max}_{\rm c}$ that are maximal values of the strength of the T-linear normal-state resistivity and SC transition temperature at the optimal electron doping, respectively.
-In other words, the evolution of $T_{\rm c}$ correlates with the emergence of the low-temperature T-linear normal-state resistivity in the overdoped regime, and then the magnitude of $\sqrt{A_{1}}$ decreases as $T_{\rm c}$ decreases.
-The present result of the scaling relation in Fig. \ref{A1-Tc} therefore also confirms the intimate connection between the nature of the strange metallic normal-state and superconductivity observed on the overdoped electron-doped cuprate superconductors\cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}.
+We now turn to discuss the intrinsic correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.
+In Fig. \ref{A1-Tc}a, we plot the square-root of the strength of the low-temperature T-linear resistivity $\sqrt{A_{1}}$ as a function of $T_{\rm c}$.
+The theoretical results (black dots) in Fig. \ref{A1-Tc}a are extracted from the data in Fig. \ref{Tc-doping}a and Fig. \ref{coefficient-doping}a, while the red-line is guide for the eyes.
+For a clear comparison, the corresponding experimental result \cite{Yuan22} observed on La$_{2-x}$Ce$_{x}$CuO$_{4}$ in the overdoped regime is also shown in Fig. \ref{A1-Tc}b (the squares).
+It thus shows clearly in Fig. \ref{A1-Tc} that the experimental result \cite{Yuan22} of the scaling relation between the strength of the low-temperature T-linear resistivity $\sqrt{A_{1}}$ and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors is qualitatively reproduced. $\sqrt{A_{1}}/\sqrt{A^{\rm max}_{1}}$ is grown linearly when $T_{\rm c}/T^{\rm max}_{\rm c}$ is raised, with $A^{\rm max}_{1}$ and $T^{\rm max}_{\rm c}$ that are maximal values of the strength of the T-linear resistivity and SC transition temperature at the optimal electron doping, respectively.
+In other words, the evolution of $T_{\rm c}$ correlates with the emergence of the low-temperature T-linear resistivity in the overdoped regime, and then the magnitude of $\sqrt{A_{1}}$ decreases as $T_{\rm c}$ decreases.
+The present result of the scaling relation in Fig. \ref{A1-Tc} therefore also confirms the intimate connection between the nature of the strange metallic normal-state and superconductivity observed on the overdoped electron-doped cuprate superconductors \cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}.
+It should be noted that this correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ may be a universal feature of not only the cuprate superconductors but also many other unconventional superconductors, since as the experimental data \cite{Yuan22} shown in Fig. \ref{A1-Tc}b, the correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ has been observed experimentally on the overdoped hole-doped cuprate superconductors \cite{Taillefer10,Yuan22,Bozovic16}, such as La$_{2-x}$Sr$_{x}$CuO$_{4}$ (the diamonds in Fig. \ref{A1-Tc}b) and Tl$_{2}$Ba$_{2}$CuO$_{6+\delta}$ (the circles in Fig. \ref{A1-Tc}b), and many other unconventional superconductors \cite{Taillefer10,Yuan22,Leyraud09}, such as the single-band organic superconductor (TMTSF)$_{2}$PF$_{6}$ (the lower triangles in Fig. \ref{A1-Tc}b) as well as the iron-based superconductor Ba(Fe$_{1-x}$Co$_{x}$)$_{2}$As$_{2}$ (the upper triangulars in Fig. \ref{A1-Tc}b).